 There was a statement of purpose which described the service being provided to residents and met the requirements of the regulations.

 Regulation 31: Notification of incidents

-The provider and person in charge was forwarding the required notifications to the Chief Inspector.
+The inspector was satisfied that the provider and person in charge was submitting the required notifications to the chief inspector.